AlecRust/dotfiles/README.md

 - `~/scripts`
 - `~/.extra`
 - `~/.zsh_history`
-- Any SSH/GPG keys you want to keep
+- Any SSH keys from `~/.ssh` you want to keep and GPG keys

 ### Manual Steps